tegola-hubs/tegola-hubs.github.com/networks.md

 Allanton
 --------

-Allanton is a small community in North Lanarkshire, due to light up their network in the near future.
-Watch this space.
+Allanton is a small community in North Lanarkshire that is just starting to develop their network having gone live in February of 2013.
+More information in the [Allanton Rural Community] section of this website.

+[Allanton Rural Community]: /allanton/

 Blair Logie
 -----------